 See the two investment options below

 Optum Bank offers a diverse set of mutual funds that average a four-star Morningstar rating and represent some of the lowest expense ratios in the industry.
-Once your HSA reaches the certain investment threshold, typically $2,000, you may choose to invest a portion of your HSA dollars in mutual funds.
+Once your HSA reaches the investment threshold of $1,000, you may choose to invest a portion of your HSA dollars in mutual funds.

 Optum Bank mutual funds include:

 When you set up your Optum Bank investment account, you can choose how you want the funds to be allocated among the available mutual funds.
 Our asset allocation calculator can help you decide which funds are right for you.
 There is no minimum initial investment amount required by mutual funds.

 - You have the ability to transfer between funds and re-allocate balances

 - You may set up automatic portfolio rebalancing

 - If a qualified medical expense comes up, it’s easy to move money back to your HSA cash account to pay for it

 After your account is established, you can change your investment elections, transfer funds and rebalance your account.

 To start investing your HSA in mutual funds, simply follow these steps: